Exiv2/exiv2/trunk/msvc64/ReadMe.txt

      x 4 Configurations (Debug|Release|DebugDLL|ReleaseDLL)
      = 5x2x4 = 40 builds.

-     If you haven't installed the the x64 compiler available, don't select the 64 bit configurations!
+     If you haven't installed the x64 compiler, don't select the 64 bit configurations!
+     You may have to hand-end it vcproj and sln files to hide the 64bit information.
+     See the notes about DevStudio Express for more information about this.

      Build time is 15 minutes on a 2.2GHz Duo Core and consumes 1.0 gBytes of disk space.